netxms/netxms-doc/admin/appendix.rst

     - Retention time in days for records in Windows event log.
 All records older than specified will be deleted by housekeeping process.
     - 90
     - No
-  * - XMPPLogin
-    - Login name that will be used for authentication on XMPP server.
-    - netxms@localhost
-    - Yes
-  * - XMPPPassword
-    - Password that will be used for authentication on XMPP server.
-    - netxms
-    - Yes
-  * - XMPPPort
-    - XMPP connection port
-    - 5222
-    - Yes
-  * - XMPPServer
-    - XMPP connection server
-    - localhost
-    - Yes

 Bundled Subagents